Chart Color Schemes

 Alphington displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Alphington's dwelling structures, as per the latest Census, consisted of 52.1% houses and 47.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Alphington stood at 33.0%, with mortgaged dwellings at 32.7% and rented ones at 34.3%.
-The median monthly mortgage repayment was $2,492, higher than Melbourne metro's $2,000.
+Alphington's dwelling structure, as per the latest Census, consisted of 52.1% houses and 47.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Alphington stood at 33.0%, with the rest being mortgaged (32.7%) or rented (34.3%).
+The median monthly mortgage repayment was $2,492, higher than Melbourne metro's average of $2,000.
 The median weekly rent in Alphington was $451, compared to Melbourne metro's $390.
-Nationally, Alphington's mortgage repayments were significantly higher at $2,492 compared to the Australian average of $1,863.
-Rents were also substantially higher at $451 compared to the national figure of $375.
+Nationally, Alphington's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing